ecubeproject/GENAI_P6_PPT_GENERATOR/README.md

 # GENAI_P6_PPT_GENERATOR
-This is a powerpoint generator that uses openAI API and Dalle-3 API to produce powerpoint presentation based on text prompt given by user.
-Contains a progress bar so that user can see the progress of process.
+This is a powerpoint generator stramlit app that uses openAI API and Dalle-3 API to produce powerpoint presentation based on text prompt given by user.
+It takes as input the number of slides the user wants to generate and dynamically creates text box to enter prompt.
+At the click of a button PPT generation process begins and app reports when process is completed.
+The output text, title and image are placed on slides without any overlapping.